Sydney Weekend Getaways by the Water

 - Where to find these waterfront weekend getaways

-Three Weekend Getaways under 90 minutes from Sydney
+Three waterfront Getaways under 90 minutes from Sydney

-Sydneysiders live surrounded by some of the most beautiful waterways in the country so planning a short break from the city is pretty easy.
-Whether you are a looking for a night or two away from home or a base for a one week break, we hope these ideas inspire you.
+Sydneysiders live surrounded by some of the most beautiful waterways in the country, so planning a quick break from the city is pretty easy.
+Whether you are looking for a night or two away from home or a base for a one week break, we hope these ideas inspire you.

 Bundeena and Port Hacking Weekends away

 The little village of Bundeena, perched on the edge of the Royal National Park, combines natural beauty with artistic flair.
-Make the trip over Port Hacking on the Curranulla, a cute little green and yellow ferry or the drive into Bundeena through the National Park, either way, the journey helps you mentally leave Sydney behind and embrace the relaxation that awaits.
+Make the trip from Cronulla across Port Hacking on the Curranulla, a cute little green and yellow ferry or the drive into Bundeena through the National Park, either way, the journey helps you leave Sydney behind and embrace the relaxation that awaits.

 Things to do in Bundeena